Mari Rantanen: Controversies

-Ahead of the 2023 Finnish parliamentary election, Rantanen wrote a candidate brief on her website in which she remarked on immigration: "we must not be so blue-eyed (a Finnish term for "naive") that soon we will not be blue-eyed (a feature often associated with white people)".
+Ahead of the 2023 Finnish parliamentary election, Rantanen wrote a candidate brief on her website regarding Immigration to Finland, remarking: "we must not be so blue-eyed (a Finnish term for "naive") that soon we will not be blue-eyed (a feature often associated with white people)".

 In an interview with Iltalehti, Rantanen was asked what she meant by no longer being blue-eyed, and she replied: "I mean exactly what it says."
-She denied referring to racial theories, and when asked if she believed in the Great Replacement, she replied: "I believe in statistics."
-When asked what kind of statistics, Rantanen answered "demographics," instructed the interviewer to look at demographic changes in Sweden and suggested trying to avoid such changes in Finland.
-Rantanen then ended the interview.
+She denied referring to racial theories and maintained that she "believed in statistics" regarding demographics.
+She pointed to demographic changes in Sweden, suggesting that Finland should try to avoid similar trends before abruptly ending the interview.

-In 2016, Rantanen wrote on social media that the boats of asylum seekers crossing the Mediterranean Sea should be stopped or otherwise "there will be a war".
+In 2016, amidst the European migrant crisis, Rantanen wrote on social media that the boats of asylum seekers crossing the Mediterranean Sea should be stopped or otherwise "there will be a war".
 She also liked a comment that stated that refugees should be left to drown and another that called refugees parasites.The Interior Minister commented on his actions on Twitter on after STT reported on the tampering.
 Iltalehti has found and seen the post with comments on Facebook.

+Rantanen and European Commission President Ursula von der Leyen visiting the Lappeenranta and Imatra border crossings on 19 April 2024.